SupersonicAds/kafka-manager-cookbook/README.md

 end
 ```
 If using a wrapper cookbook, you could use search to automatically fetch the zookeeper hosts from the chef server
+If you'd like to keep configuration template and init file in your cookbook and cutomize them per own needs override ['kafka-manager']['cookbook_source'] attribute.

 By default kafka-manager runs on port 9000.
 You may want to setup a reverse proxy to redirect requests from port 80
 A recipe and a custom resource are provided that will install nginx and setup the redirect.